Section 1.1 Efficient Use of This Book

 If the answer does not come to you after trying yourself, peek at my solution.
 In some cases I give a hint before looking at the full solution.

-Having peeked at my solution, return to solving the problem yourself, armed with some knowledge of how an experienced assembly language programmer might approach the solution.
+Return to the first step, armed with some knowledge of how an experienced assembly language programmer might approach the solution.